Belize is one of Central America’s biggest tourist destinations and one of my favorite countries in the region.

 3. See Caracol

-Caracol is the largest Mayan site and was once one of the most powerful cities in Mayan times.
+Caracol is a large Mayan site located in the Chiquibul Forest Reserve in the Cayo District.
+This was once one of the most powerful cities of the Mayan era.
 Unlike Altun Ha, the ruins in Caracol are less restored and are located in a jungle setting, which adds to the ancient feeling of the site (which made them my favorite because I felt like Indiana Jones).
-The site is full of reservoirs, walls, and tombs, with the best attraction being the Sky Place, a 141-foot-tall building.
+The site is full of reservoirs, walls, and tombs, with the best attraction being the main temple (called the Canaã or Sky Place), a 143-foot (44-meter) tall building that offers incredible views and surprising acoustics.
 Admission is 15 BZD.
-Open daily from 8am-5pm.

 4. Explore Actun Tunichil Muknal

 One of the most exhilarating, if not spooky, things to do in the country is the Actun Tunichil Muknal cave tour.
-The cave is home to the remains of victims of Mayan sacrifices and, after a brief hike and trek, you’ll come face to face with their skeletons.
+The cave is home to the remains of victims of Mayan sacrifices and, after a brief hike and trek through the jungle, you’ll come face to face with their skeletons.
 The site was discovered in 1989 and has been popular with tourists ever since.
 It was one of my favorite activities in the country.
-Because it is so popular tours have become a lot more restrictive on where you can walk and when you can go!
-Expect to pay around 250 BZD for an organized tour
+Because it is so popular, tours have become a lot more restrictive on where you can walk and when you can go.
+Expect to pay around 225-250 BZD for an organized tour.
+Bring water shoes, a bathing suit, and clothes that you don’t mind getting wet.

 5. Dive the Barrier Reef

-This is the second longest barrier reef in the world, stretching over 300km as part of a reef system that extends all the way up to the Yucatan Peninsula.
+This is the second-longest barrier reef in the world, stretching over 186 miles (300 kilometers) as part of a reef system that extends all the way up to the Yucatan Peninsula.
 The vibrant coral and magnificent marine life make up the country’s most popular tourist attraction.
 Divers and snorkelers can enjoy the reef within one of the many islands in the marine park or take a boat tour further out.
-In 1996, the reef was designated as a World Heritage Site.
+In 1996, the reef was designated a UNESCO World Heritage Site.
+The Great Blue Hole is the most common reason people visit the barrier reef.
+This incredibly striking underwater sinkhole is known for its crystalline waters, coral, fish, and stalactite-filled caves, stretching hundreds of feet below.
+Other must-do activities include snorkeling at the Hol Chan Marine Reserve, swimming with whale sharks at the Gladden Spit and Silk Cayes, and exploring Half Moon Caye.

-This cathedral is the oldest Anglican Church in South America.
+Located in downtown Belize City, St. John’s Cathedral is the oldest Anglican Church in South America (and the oldest standing structure in the country).
 Built from red bricks that were brought aboard English sailing ships in the 1800s, this is an awesome piece of history to check out.
 The original church became a cathedral in 1891, and the neighboring cemetery was actually built during the colonial era using slave labor.

-The Orange Walk area of Belize has a diverse range of locals from Creoles to Mennonites.
-The town of Orange Walk is an ideal location for exploring the Altun Ha and Lamanai and a variety of nature parks and is often used as a stop on the way to Mexico.
-However, honestly, there’s not much in town, and I wouldn’t suggest spending more than a few days here before moving on.
+The Orange Walk area of Belize has a diverse range of locals, from Creoles to Mennonites.
+Often dubbed “Sugar City” because of its abundance of sugar cane, the town of Orange Walk is an ideal location for exploring the Altun Ha and Lamanai and a variety of nature parks and is often used as a stop on the way to Mexico.
+However, honestly, there’s not much in town, and I wouldn’t suggest spending more than a few days here before moving on; it’s more of a layover stop than anything.

 8. Explore Placencia